kunalagarwal101/Face-Clustering/README.md

 The model is developed in the python language.

 ## Acknowledgement:
-- @ageitgey for the face_recognition library
+- @ageitgey for the face_recognition library (follow this [link](https://github.com/ageitgey/face_recognition) to install)

 ## Dependencies:
+Install manually the following dependencies:

 - face_recognition
 - imutils
 - sklearn.cluster